Safer Chemical Ingredients List

 Yellow triangle - The chemical has met Safer Choice Criteria for its functional ingredient-class, but has some hazard profile issues.
 Specifically, a chemical with this code is not associated with a low level of hazard concern for all human health and environmental endpoints.
 (See Safer Choice Criteria).
 While it is a best-in-class chemical and among the safest available for a particular function, the function fulfilled by the chemical should be considered an area for safer chemistry innovation.

-Grey square - This chemical will not be acceptable for use in products that are candidates for the Safer Choice label and currently labeled products that contain it must reformulate per Safer Choice Compliance Schedules.
+Grey square - This chemical may not be acceptable for use in products that are candidates for the Safer Choice label and any currently certified products that contain it may need to reformulate per Safer Choice Compliance Schedules.
+Manufacturers are invited to provide information to justify continued listing of this chemical on SCIL and use in Safer Choice-certified products.
+Unless information provided to EPA adequately justifies continued listing, this chemical will be removed 12 months after grey square designation.

 Note: Some functional class listings contain both green circle and yellow triangle chemicals because the yellow triangle chemicals fill a functional need not met by the available green circle chemicals.
 For example, yellow triangle preservatives are needed to meet the full range of antimicrobial efficacy, and yellow triangle solvents are needed to meet restrictions on volatile organic compounds (VOCs) in certain product classes.